DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

 Have you ever looked at a work of public art and wondered - will that always be here?
 Will it be around for future generations?
 The San Francisco Arts Commission asks the same question because their job is to ensure that the city’s Civic Art Collection is preserved for current and future residents and visitors.

-But there’s something tricky about public art preservation: every single piece is unique.
+But there’s something tricky about public art preservation: every single piece is unique.So how can you estimate the costs to preserve pieces that are by nature non-standard?

-So how can you estimate the costs to preserve pieces that are by nature non-standard?
 Compare public art care to budgeting for roads and bridges.
 Infrastructure estimates can rely on a vast repository of historical and cross-jurisdictional maintenance costs, as well as careful modeling of material decay.
 Public art assets have historically been excluded from infrastructure analysis and therefore don’t have this rich discipline and data to draw on.

 ![Picture of art piece being restored](/uploads/versions/artpreservation-renovation---x----1431-954x---.jpg)

 <figcaption>William McKinley Monument, 1904 by Robert Ingersoll Aitken, located at the end of the Panhandle in Golden Gate Park.
 Image of fine arts conservator cleaning and applying a protective wax coating to the 5 story tall bronze sculpture.
-Estimating the costs of restoration is hard given teh uniqueness of each piece.</figcaption>
+Estimating the costs of restoration is hard given the uniqueness of each piece.</figcaption>

 ## Background: The Arts Commission must forecast art preservation needs 10-20 years out